 skeletal tower; all sides of the tower are covered by a slatted daymark.

 A distant view is

-view of the area.
+available, but Bing has an indistinct satellite view.
 Accommodations for birders and eco-tourists are

 available at this settlement.
 Located in the Selenga River Delta, on